djaus2/GPSMapIoTHub/README.md

 **_The App showing the location of the GPS device_**

 ## Azure  Sketch
 As per the seventh Sketch in [djaus2/RPI Pico W GPS and Bluetooth](https://github.com/djaus2/RpiPicoWGPSandBT)  but modified specifically for this app.
-Json is single level.
-Includes Clod to Device Messages that are interpreted as  Teleetry config commands:
+- Json is single level.
+- Includes Cluod to Device Messages that are interpreted as  Teleetry config commands:
   - Reset
   - Start
   - Stop
   - Set-<Period>

 ## Getting Started